Zaid-Ajaj/Fable.SqlClient/README.md

 val Sql.readScalar (props: ISqlProps) -> Async<Result<SqlValue, SqlError>>
 ```
-where the important types are defined as follows:
+where the important types are defined as follows.
+The types within `SqlValue` are those that you can read from Sql Server.
 ```fs
 type SqlValue =
     | TinyInt of uint8